The Flu (Influenza)

 Most doctor's office, clinics, or pharmacies offer the vaccine from September to mid-November.
 Even if you miss getting the vaccine at the start of the flu season, it's not too late to get one if the flu is still going around.

-If your child is sick, talk to your doctor to see if you need to reschedule the flu shot.
+If your child is sick, talk to your doctor to see if you need to reschedule the flu vaccine.

 The flu can cause big problems for adults as well as kids.
 Anyone who has the flu should stay away from people who might get very sick, such as: